Saving Water with Alternate Wetting Drying (AWD)

 What is AWD?

-Alternate Wetting and Drying (AWD) is a water-saving technology that farmers can apply to reduce their irrigation water use in rice fields without decreasing yield.
+Alternate Wetting and Drying (AWD) is a water-saving technology that farmers can apply to.reduce their irrigation water consumption in rice fields without decreasing its yield.
 In AWD, irrigation water is applied a few days after the disappearance of the ponded water.
-Hence, the field is alternately flooded and non-flooded.
-The number of days of non-flooded soil between irrigations can vary from 1 to more than 10 days depending on a number of factors such as soil type, weather and crop growth stage.
+Hence, the field gets alternately flooded and non-flooded.
+The number of days of non-flooded soil between irrigations can vary from 1 to more than 10 days depending on the number of factors such as soil type, weather, and crop growth stage.

 How to implement AWD?

 A practical way to implement AWD safely is by using a ‘field water tube’ (‘pani pipe’) to monitor the water depth on the field .
 After irrigation, the water depth will gradually decrease.
 When the water level has dropped to about 15 cm below the surface of the soil, irrigation should be applied to re-flood the field to a depth of about 5 cm.
 From one week before to a week after flowering, the field should be kept flooded, topping up to a depth of 5 cm as needed.
 After flowering, during grain filling and ripening, the water level can be allowed to drop again to 15 cm below the soil surface before re-irrigation.

 AWD can be started a few weeks (1−2 weeks) after transplanting.
 When many weeds are present, AWD should be postponed for 2−3 weeks to assist suppression of the weeds by the ponded water and improve the efficacy of herbicide.
 Local fertilizer recommendations as for flooded rice can be used.
 Apply fertilizer N preferably on the dry soil just before irrigation.